siemens/embb/doc/tutorial/tutorial.template.md

 #### CUDA

-The MTAPI CUDA plugin allows the user to incorporate the computational power of an CUDA accelerator, if one is available in the system.
+Similar to the OpenCL plugin, the CUDA plugin can be used to start tasks on an Nvidia GPU.

-The vector addition example from the OpenCL plugin is used again.
-The action function looks slightly in CUDA:
+The vector addition example looks slightly different in CUDA:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_cuda_kernel.cu:mtapi_cuda_c_kernel}